Sylvi Listhaug

-As Minister of Migration and Integration, Listhaug reduced the number of asylum seekers arriving in Norway from 30,000 in 2015 to 2,000 in 2017.
-Although the drop in asylum seekers was partially linked to an overall fall in traffic to Europe, Listhaug was credited with proposing and securing support for many new regulations and overseeing the tightening of the system, which resulted in a 19-year low in number of new asylum arrivals.

-She is currently serving as a member of the Storting and the Standing Committee on Health and Care Services.
-Listhaug has been called a "rising star" in the Progress Party by both national and international media.
-She has been mentioned by long-time party chairman Carl I. Hagen as a candidate to succeed Siv Jensen as party leader.
-Listhaug was constituted as First Deputy Leader of the Progress Party in September 2018.

 Early life and education

 Listhaug was born in Ålesund.
-She was raised on the family farm in Ørskog, Møre og Romsdal, to which she has odelsrett.
+She was raised on the family farm in Ørskog Municipality in Møre og Romsdal, to which she has odelsrett.
 Her father worked with transportation, while her mother ran the family farm.
 She has two twin siblings.

-In 1995 Listhaug began to work as a care assistant at the Ørskog home for the elderly, and from 1996 to 2000 she studied history, social sciences, and special education at the Volda University College, and continued to work at the Ørskog home to support herself during her student years.
-In 2000 she graduated and qualified as a teacher, and from 2000 to 2001 she worked as a teacher at the Sjøholt school in Ørskog.
+In 1995, Listhaug began to work as a care assistant at the local home for the elderly in Ørskog Municipality, and from 1996 to 2000, she studied history, social sciences, and special education at the Volda University College, and continued to work at the Ørskog home to support herself during her student years.
+In 2000, she graduated and qualified as a teacher, and from 2000 to 2001, she worked as a teacher at the Sjøholt school in Ørskog.

 Political career

 Early career and parliament

 Listhaug began her political involvement locally in Ørskog.
 She has held several positions within the Progress Party and its youth organisation Progress Party's Youth since 1998, and has been a member of the Progress Party central board since 2005.
 She worked as political advisor and aide to the Progress Party's parliamentary group from 2001 to 2004.
-In 2005 she had a stay abroad as an intern in the United States House of Representatives.
+In 2005, she had a stay abroad as an intern in the United States House of Representatives.
 She has been a deputy representative in the Norwegian parliament from Møre og Romsdal (2001 to 2009), and from Oslo (2009 to 2013), with a total 95 days of parliamentary session served.
 She was elected as a parliamentary representative for the first time in 2017 (from Møre og Romsdal).